Parkhurst

 Parkhurst is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Parkhurst, as evaluated at the latest Census, consisted of 95.7% houses and 4.2% other dwellings.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Parkhurst was 22.2%, with mortgaged dwellings at 50.1% and rented dwellings at 27.7%.
-The median monthly mortgage repayment was $1,842, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent in Parkhurst was $360, compared to Non-Metro Qld's $345.
-Nationally, Parkhurst's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Parkhurst, as evaluated at the latest Census, comprised 95.7% houses and 4.2% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Parkhurst was 22.2%, with mortgaged dwellings at 50.1% and rented ones at 27.7%.
+The median monthly mortgage repayment in the area was $1,842, while the median weekly rent figure was recorded at $360.
+Nationally, Parkhurst's mortgage repayments are lower than the Australian average of $1,863, with rents being less than the national figure of $375.

 Frequently Asked Questions - Housing